ok-bar/ok-bar/README.md

 - 👀 Welcome to my page!
 I'm Omree, a passionate data scientist with a Phd in Chemistry.

-⚡ Fun fact about me:<br>I wrote a song about a particle :smile: <br>
+⚡ Fun fact about me:<br>I wrote a song about a particle: https://www.youtube.com/watch?v=l1K2DMm8M4o :smile: <br>